DeepSpace2/StyleFrame/.github/CONTRIBUTING.md

 # Unittesting

-This project uses pythons default [`unittest`](https://docs.python.org/3/library/unittest.html) package.
+This project uses Python's default [`unittest`](https://docs.python.org/3/library/unittest.html) package.
 You can run all test cases via the *discover* feature when you run this in the projects root folder.

 ```sh
 python3 -m unittest discover